-Jeans for Genes is formally the first Friday in August but you can fundraise any time during August!
+Jeans for Genes Day is in August but your school can fundraise any time that suits you.

-There are lots of fun things you can do to raise money-from holding a denim mufti day or trivia session to selling blue baked treats.
-We have some great decorations on our website to liven up your space!
+There are lots of fun things you can do to raise money-from holding a denim mufti day, trivia session, taking on our new 100 Skips a Day at School skipping challenge or selling blue baked treats.
+We have lots of resources to help with whatever you try to do and even have some great downloadable decorations on our website to liven up your space!